 She declined to comment on the California tax deal.

 Amazon shares slipped 1.2 percent to close at $217.26 on Thursday.

-Higher-priced items sold online, like big-screen TVs and diamonds, will likely be impacted by the collection of sales tax, said Colin Sebastian, an analyst at RW Baird.
+Higher-priced items sold online, such as big-screen TVs and diamonds, will likely be affected by the collection of sales tax, said Colin Sebastian, an analyst at RW Baird.

 Scott Tilghman, an analyst Caris & Company, reckons most consumers shop online for convenience and selection rather than to avoid sales tax.

 There are marginal customers that do make purchases online for that reason, but my sense in talking to a broad range of people is that group is a very small minority, he told Reuters.